 Credits you can claim against Capital Acquisitions Tax (CAT)

-A person may give a gift or inheritance of a property to a life tenant.
-If they do, the life tenant then has a limited interest.
-The limited interest ends when the life tenant dies, and then a third party inherits the property in full.
-This third party, who is called the remainderman, becomes liable to CAT when he or she receives the property.
+A person may gift or bequeath property to a life tenant.
+A life tenant has a limited interest, which ends on the death of the life tenant.
+A third party may then inherit the property absolutely.
+The third party, known as the remainderman, becomes liable to CAT on the death of the life tenant.

-Some limited interests do not run their normal course.
-In these cases, the remainderman may have to pay CAT more than once on the same property.
-If this occurs, the tax which is due first is allowed as a credit against the tax which becomes due later.
+Some limited interests do not run their full course.
+This results in the breakup of a settlement.
+When this happens, there may be more than one charge to CAT on the same property on the same event.
+The tax which is due first is allowed as a credit against the tax which becomes due at a later date.

-- the remainderman sells on their interest in the gift or inheritance before the life tenant has died
+- the remainderman disposes of their future interest in the property to a third party before the death of the life tenant

-- the remainderman and life tenant divide the property between them.
+- the remainderman and the life tenant divide the property between them.